blairrrrwho/your-team-profile-generator/README.md

 - [Contribution](#how-to-contribute)
 - [Contact / Questions](#contact--questions)

 ## Installation

 To install the application, do the following:
 1. Clone down the repo
-2. Using the CLI, cd into the directory; further cd into the develop folder
+2. Using the CLI, cd into the cloned repo's directory; further, cd into the develop folder
 3. Because this application has dependencies, such as inquirer and jest, in the terminal run the command: npm i
     - This will install all required package to run the application.